Types of Zionism: Reform Zionism

 Reform Zionism, also known as Progressive Zionism, is the ideology of the Zionist arm of the Reform or Progressive branch of Judaism.
 The Association of Reform Zionists of America is the American Reform movement's Zionist organization.
 Their mission "endeavors to make Israel fundamental to the sacred lives and Jewish identity of Reform Jews.
 As a Zionist organization, the association champions activities that further enhance Israel as a pluralistic, just and democratic Jewish state."
 In Israel, Reform Zionism is associated with the Israel Movement for Progressive Judaism.

+Secular Zionism

+Secular Zionism is a variant of Zionism that advocates for the establishment and development of a Jewish homeland—primarily in Land of Israel—on the basis of Jewish national identity, culture, and history, rather than religious belief or theological justification.
+Early Zionism developed into several major streams, commonly identified as religious, political, cultural, and labor-socialist, with the latter three generally regarded as forms of secular Zionism.

 Christian Zionism

 Certain groups of Christians support Zionism.
 The reasons for doing so vary, but may include the desire to convert Jews to beliefs such as Messianic Judaism, or because they believe that returning the Holy Land to the Jewish people fulfills a biblical prophecy that is necessary to bring about the apocalypse.

 Post-Zionism

 Post-Zionists argue that Zionism was successful given the creation of Israel and argues that modern Israel now faces a challenge between whether it should be a Jewish state or a democratic state.
 Post-Zionists argue that Israel should build a civic identity based on a multi-ethnic liberal democracy that does not privilege any people above others.